brunogamacatao/rpncalculator_java/README.md

 ## Dependencies

-The code relies on only onde compilation dependency: Apache Commons Lang, it is used only to perform a clean check whether a string is numeric or not.
+The code relies on only one compilation dependency: Apache Commons Lang, it is used only to perform a clean check whether a string is numeric or not.

 ## Building the Project